flybywiresim/docs/README.md

 5. Use editor of choice to preview your .md
 7. Submit PR.

-**Note:** If you have added images, special formatting, or have created a large PR, please include a zipped version of the built site using `mkdocs build --no-directory-urls` in your PR  (*requires Python and mkdocs installed locally*).
+**Note:** A build artifact is created during checks to facilitate PR reviews that have added images, special formatting, or the PR is large in nature.

-Helps maintainers to preview the final build of the site without having to checkout the PR and build locally.
+You may still and should test your build locally via the methods below.

 ## Editing Methods